MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ---
 lab:
   title: 'Lab 02a: Manage Subscriptions and RBAC'
-    module: 'Administer Governance and Compliance'
+  module: Administer Governance and Compliance
+  description: In this lab, you learn about role-based access control.
+You learn how
+    to use permissions and scopes to control what actions identities can and cannot perform.
+You also learn how to make subscription management easier using management groups.
+  duration: 20 minutes
+  level: 400
+  islab: true
 ---

 # Lab 02a - Manage Subscriptions and RBAC